-The Competition Act is enforced and administered by the Competition Bureau, a federal enforcement agency headed by the Commissioner of Competition.
-The Bureau investigates potential competition law offences and civil “reviewable matters” under the Competition Act based on its own investigations and complaints from consumers, competitors and other marketplace participants.
+The Competition Bureau investigates potential criminal competition law offences and civil reviewable matters under the Competition Act based on its own investigations and complaints from consumers, competitors and other marketplace participants.
 For more information about Competition Bureau complaints see: complaints.

-CIVIL “REVIEWABLE MATTERS” & CRIMINAL OFFENCES
+CIVIL MATTERS & CRIMINAL OFFENCES

-The Commissioner has the power to investigate and refer criminal matters to the Director of Public Prosecutions (“DPP”) for prosecution.
-Criminal offences under the Act include conspiracy (i.e., price-fixing, market allocation/division or supply/output restriction agreements between competitors), bid-rigging, misleading advertising in some cases, deceptive telemarketing and pyramid selling.
+The Commissioner of Competition has the power to investigate and refer criminal matters under the Competition Act to the Director of Public Prosecutions (DPP) for prosecution.
+These include conspiracy (price-fixing, market allocation/division and supply/output restriction agreements between competitors), bid-rigging, criminal misleading advertising, deceptive telemarketing and pyramid selling.

 COMMENCEMENT OF COMPETITION LAW MATTERS

-Proceedings may be commenced under the Competition Act by the Competition Bureau itself based on its own investigations, as a result of complaints from customers, competitors or other industry participants.
+Proceedings may be commenced under the Competition Act by the Competition Bureau itself based on its own investigations or based on complaints from customers, competitors or other industry participants.

 COMPETITION BUREAU SEARCHES

-For more regulatory law updates follow us on Twitter: @CanadaAttorney
+For more regulatory law updates follow me on Twitter: @CanadaAttorney